Resides: West Vancouver, B.C.Birthplace: North Vancouver, B.C.Born: August 26, 1977Height: 6'0"Occupation: Athlete

-Club: BC Breakers, Trier Dolphins (Germany)Coach: Bill JohnsonNational Team: 2008-PresentBegan Wheelchair Basketball: 2006Classification: 4.5
+Club: BC Breakers, Trier Dolphins (Germany)Coach: Bill Johnson, Marni Abbott-PeterNational Team: 2008-PresentBegan Wheelchair Basketball: 2006Classification: 4.5

-Janet McLachlan has always been a very good basketball player.
-She played for the University of Victoria Vikes from 1995 to 2000, winning the national university championships in 1998 and 2000.
+Janet McLachlan has always been a talent on the basketball court.
+She played basketball for the University of Victoria Vikes for five seasons, winning two national championships in 1998 and 2000.
 She also represented Canada at the 2001 Beijing Student Games.

-She also played rugby at an elite level and attended try-outs for Team Canada.
-Her introduction to wheelchair basketball came after sustaining an injury to her knee while playing rugby for the British Columbia provincial team.
-A bad tackle left her knee in a mangled state.
-The injury prevented her from making Canada’s national squad for the 2006 World Cup.
-A rugby teammate suggested she try wheelchair sports to stay in shape while recovering her knee, and thus began McLachlan’s wheelchair basketball career.
+A versatile athlete, McLachlan also played rugby at an elite level and attended tryouts for the Canadian national team.
+Her rugby career was cut short after sustaining a knee injury while competing for the British Columbia provincial team, which prevented her from making Canada’s national squad for the 2006 World Cup.
+A rugby teammate suggested she try wheelchair sports to stay in shape while recovering from her injury, which led McLachlan to discover wheelchair basketball.

 McLachlan has a Bachelor of Science from the University of Victoria and a Bachelor of Education from the University of Alberta.
 She attended the University of Alabama where she began a degree in interior design and discovered a love for the structural, spatial aspects of the discipline.
 In particular, she really enjoys residential design and looking at such things as accessibility and longevity.
-The University of Alabama offered her a chance to train in wheelchair basketball during the winter where she helped the Crimson Tide to win back-to-back Championships in 2009 and 2010.
-It is one of five schools in the U.S. that has a competing women’s wheelchair basketball team.
+The University of Alabama offered her a chance to train in wheelchair basketball during the winter and she helped the Crimson Tide win back-to-back national championships in 2009 and 2010.

 Legend: GP = Games Played; Min = Minutes; M/G = Minutes per Game; M/A = Made / Attempted; OR = Offensive Rebounds; DR = Defensive Rebounds; TOT = Total; AS = Assists; TO = Turn Overs; ST = Steals; BS = Blocked Shots; PF = Personal Foul; FO = Foul On; PTS = Points; P/G = Points per Game